We needed to create an internal knowledge base, preferably based on a wiki-engine. The requirements were:

 Note that by default both custom.css and custom.js are included in the <head>.
 If you would like to move your JS code to the end of <body>, you can do it by modifying the following template: /path/to/gems/gollum-VERSION/lib/gollum/templates/layout.mustache (or rather a copy of it that you made earlier).

 But before starting to customize the hell out of default styling, make sure that you have the latest Gollum version.
-In our case we were on the latest version, but since the moment we did our customization for adaptive layout there were a couple of new Gollum versions released, and there default styling was already addressing that very same thing out of the box, so our effort turned out to be a bit of a waste.
-Perhaps we should’ve submitted our changes to the Gollum repository.
+In our case we were on the latest version, but since the moment we did our customization for adaptive layout there were a couple of new Gollum versions released, and there default styling was already addressing that very same thing out of the box, so our efforts turned out to be a bit of a waste.

 There are certain special files (subpages) that get injected into pages - you can guess where exactly on a page by looking at their names: